Services for NGOs

 Be sure to indicate in your application that your organization is supported by CAGI.
 Since CAGI is an official referral partner of TrustLaw, your application will be fast tracked.

-How can you benefit from this programme?
+How can you benefit from this programme ?

 Process of finding free legal assistance

-• following the introduction to the legal team, TrustLaw will check in with you and the legal team to ensure the legal project is progressing and provide support if required,
+• Following the introduction to the legal team, TrustLaw will check in with you and the legal team to ensure the legal project is progressing and provide support if required.

-• at the end of the project you will be asked to provide feedback to TrustLaw about using the TrustLaw service.
+• At the end of the project you will be asked to provide feedback to TrustLaw about using the TrustLaw service.

 Other useful information for NGOs